 - An honors thesis, usually between 40 and 60 pages, based on original research (as per the College honors program specifications) must be completed in conjunction with the College honors program deadlines.

 Note on Joint Major Requirements

-Please note that joint majors (History/Art History, Classics/History, Economics/History, English/History, Religion/History) must choose to follow the honors program requirements of one of the joint majors and adhere to the joint-major honors examination procedures (below).
+Please note that joint majors (History/Art History, Classics/History, English/History, Religion/History) must choose to follow the honors program requirements of one of the joint majors and adhere to the joint-major honors examination procedures (below).

 Thesis Examination Committees

 - The thesis examining committee will be composed of three faculty members.
 The advisor must be a History core or associated faculty member.
 It is good practice to include one member from outside the History Department.
 You may have additional committee members, including faculty from other universities, beyond the required three core members.
 Only core members vote on level of honors.
 The examination will be oral and will cover the thesis.